 Block screen alerts

 If they're working on a tablet or computer that is linked to their messages or social media, encourage them to block the alerts.
-When they're concentrating, there’s nothing like a message alert pinging up to distract you.
-Then they can go for it and catch up on social media in their non-study time.
+When they're concentrating, a message alert pinging up will distract them and break their train of thought.
+In their non-study time, they can go for it and catch up on social media.

-Have a conversation about areas of the house that can become temporary phone-free-zones, such as where they study and where you all eat.
-Encourage everyone to play a role in making it happen.
+Have a conversation about areas of the house that can become temporary phone-free zones, such as where they study and where everyone eats together.
+Encourage the whole family to play a role in making it happen.

-While they're studying don't let anyone disturb them, leave it until they have a break.
-Did you know it takes most people around 20 minutes to get back on track with study after an interruption?
+While they're studying, don't let anyone disturb them; leave it until they’re having a break.
+Did you know that it takes most people around 20 minutes to get back on track with study after an interruption?